-The hostilities in South Sudan continue against a complex backdrop of competing regional and bilateral initiatives to resolve the conflict.
-These efforts however suffer from several defects, including inadequate oversight, lack of enforcement and the absence of an integrated, coherent plan for sustainable peace, giving the government an opportunity of exploitation these divisions.
-IGAD, the U.N.
-Security Council, and an African Union panel are currently some of the conflict resolution initiatives in the country.
+The hostilities in South Sudan continue against a complex backdrop of competing for regional and bilateral initiatives to resolve the conflict.
+These efforts, however, suffer from several defects, including inadequate oversight, lack of enforcement and the absence of an integrated, coherent plan for sustainable peace, giving the government an opportunity of exploitation these divisions.
+IGAD, the United Nations Security Council, and an African Union panel are currently some of the conflict resolution initiatives in the country.

 Uganda started by framing their intervention as a humanitarian mission.
 Its troops secured the airport and other key infrastructure in Juba, the capital of South Sudan, enabling the evacuation of thousands of its citizens and other foreigners.
 Ugandan officials claimed they helped avert a potential Rwanda-style genocide, as the spiraling violence saw both sides accuse each other of massacring civilians on the basis of their ethnicity.
 Uganda’s interest in a stable and friendly South Sudan is manifold.
 For instance, Uganda quickly became a critical trading partner of independent South Sudan, exporting goods ranging from coffee and shoes to vehicles and steel worth hundreds of millions of dollars annually.
 Moreover, thousands of Ugandans have taken up residence in South Sudan, attracted by the opportunities of an economy rebounding from years of war.

-Brig.
-Gen Kabugi is a Defense and Security expert at the HORN International Institute for Strategic Studies
+Brig Gen (Rtd) George G. Kabugi is a Defence and Security expert at the HORN Institute.